 On the flip side, carrying costs (or holding costs) represent all the expenses associated with storing unsold inventory.
 This includes warehouse rent, insurance, staffing, and potential losses from damage or obsolescence.
 The goal is to keep these costs as low as possible.
 An effective inventory control method helps you find the right balance, ensuring a healthy turnover rate while minimizing the money tied up in holding stock.

-Track Stockouts and Order Accuracy
+Keep an Eye on Stockouts and Order Accuracy

 Nothing disappoints a customer faster than finding out the product they want is out of stock.
 Stockouts represent lost sales and can damage your brand’s reputation over time.
 Tracking the frequency of stockouts is a direct way to measure how well your inventory system is anticipating demand.